 - a.
 The proposed budget is submitted to the Board of Aldermen for the fiscal year.
-The operating budget includes proposed expenditures and means of financing them, not to exceed the total revenue of the preceding year plus any fund balance at the end of such year. - b.
+The operating budget includes proposed expenditures and means of financing them, not to exceed the total revenue of the preceding year plus any fund balance at the end of such year.
+The City budgets expenditures in excess of revenues and available fund balance in the Capital Improvement Fund which per the City's budget procedure effects the amount due to the General Fund. - b.
 Public hearings are held to obtain taxpayer input and comments. - c.
 The budget must be adopted by the affirmative vote of a majority of the Board of Aldermen for each fiscal year. - d.
 The Board of Aldermen authorizes transfers of budgeted amounts between departments within the General Fund and alters the total expenditures of the budgeted funds.
 All appropriations not spent lapse at fiscal year-end. - e.
 During the year, the Board of Aldermen may amend or authorize supplemental appropriations to the budget. - f.
 The City's legal level of budgetary control is at the fund level. - g.
 Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America.